“I wish to stop being Borges”

 Illustration from a Manichaean manuscript, 8th-9th century.

-At the other end of Quanzhou, climbing towards a small mountain temple, I wonder what happens in a man to make him wish to create a new religion.
+At the other end of Quanzhou, climbing towards a small mountain temple of Cao'an, I wonder what happens in a man to make him wish to create a new religion.
 (The same conundrum bugs me when it comes to politicians, military leaders, statesmen: greedy charismatic egomaniacs, or idealists to the bone?)
 Pulling on the thin Light thread I try to fathom who is on the other side: a trickster or a prophet, an villain or a madman?
 Or neither?
 Or all?

 Psychologist V. S. Ramachandran writes that localized epileptic seizures in the brain’s temporal lobe sometimes induce the feeling of direct communication with god.
 People who suffer from this kind of seizures often claim to have seen the all-illuminating light, fathomed the absolute truth that lies beyond the grasp of mortals, clearly felt the presence of angels or heard god’s voice.
 The effects of the seizure are long-lasting: obsession with theological, philosophical and metaphysical topics and an unbearable urge to talk about it; hypergraphia (compulsive writing, in this case of religious manifestos, treatises, essays, theories).
 He also mentions his patients who showed him their lengthy manuscripts full of complex symbols and explanations: the holy books with only a single follower.
 In the late 20th century, scientists Koren and Persinger made a contraption aptly named “God helmet”, which uses fluctuating magnetic field to stimulate the brain’s temporal lobe.
 The subjects who underwent the stimulation allegedly attested to direct communication with god, visions of long-passed relatives, or the presence of an unidentified conscious being (in a BBC documentary, Richard Dawkins put the helmet on his head and felt, in his words, just slightly dizzy).

-At the foot of the rock on which the temple was built there is a giant conifer, with a plaque that informs us that the tree was one thousand years old as of March 2016.
+At the foot of the rock on which the Cao'an temple was built there is a giant conifer, with a plaque that informs us that the tree was one thousand years old as of March 2016.
 For a moment I ponder the insufferable Chinese logic – instead of writing the year when the tree was planted, they always write how old it was in the year when it was dated, meaning that in the future every visitor will have to do the adding up – but I instantly abandon that futile train of thought and put my foot on the first step of the staircase that leads to a small building made of red bricks and stones of varying shapes and shades, the temple whose religious affiliation seems impossible to determine from the outside.
 On the way I stop to take a photo of a wacky insect, who eyes me wearily and then slowly moves away.

 Somewhere towards the end of his book The Selfish Gene, Dawkins puts forward the possibility that ideas evolve and fight for dominance in a way akin to the evolution of living things.
 Since the unit of information for the development of living things is gene, he suggests the term meme as the unit of the idea.
 Some memes are more successful – for example, those that make up the greatest ideologies of our world – while others aren’t particularly tough, so they eventually drop out of the meme pool.
 Religious ideas – we were told in our Marxist-oriented schools in the penultimate decade of the 20th century – developed as the result of the human inability to understand the forces of nature, from our fear of chaos and randomness.
 The universe – even if it really was created by a lower-rank malicious demiurge – obviously wasn’t made for us.
 Not only are we not located at the center of it, but even in our own galaxy we are tucked away at the deep periphery, and so on, in short – nobody and nothing cares about us.
 But at the same time we feel that we have to matter for something.
 How to make up these two extremes?
 At his ripe age, Leo Tolstoy was so tormented by that question that he removed the belt from his trousers every night before going to sleep, lest he should give in to the urge to hang himself: how can something finite, such as human life, have a meaning that is infinite?
 If only we could somehow forget about the cruel indifference of the universe, wriggle out of the meaninglessness and avoid death!
 And if we can’t – well, let us at least shut our eyes and avoid ourselves.
 The ideas that help us do that (or at least promise to do so) are the most successful memes in the history of mankind (except, of course, for those of you who wish to stop being Borges).

-The temple on the rock that rises before me was built a thousand years ago, at which time a tree was planted in front of it.
+Cao'an, the temple on the rock that rises before me was built a thousand years ago, at which time a tree was planted in front of it.
 A thousand years, I mumble, a bit theatrically, trying to envision the hand putting a sapling into the hole, then burying the root and patting the soil.
 The planter disappears, and instead of him, in that very same place, I stand under a large canopy.
 The thought travels the distance of a thousand years in one second.

 Mani envisaged his teaching as an integrative, ecumenical religion based on Zoroastrianism, supplemented with dualist (good-evil, spirit-matter, light-darkness) teachings of various Gnostics, and then stuffed with the ideas and iconography of other religions that he came into touch with.
 In a temple in Japan (Seiun Ji, city of Kofu, Yamanashi prefecture) an image of Buddha Jesus has recently been discovered.
 Some historians of religion believe that the image was made in the Manichaean community in Southern China, in the 12th or 13th century.
 Buddha Jesus has slant eyes and a wide halo, sits cross-legged on a lotus flower, and holds a golden cross on his chest.
 The memes of Jesus and Buddha, mixed in the embrace of Manichaeism, merged into one.